Life Insurance for Tobacco Users

 Vape (Electronic cigarettes)

 Almost all companies will consider vape users just like regular cigarette smokers.
-I know of only one exception that may offer a non-smoker class.
+I know of one company that can offer a non-smoker class until 10/14/2019.

 HOW INSURERS TEST FOR NICOTINE